-Restore Default Parameters allows the master controller to restore all EEPROM backed-up SDO objects to their Factory (hard-coded in software), Backup (stored in a secondary/backup EEPROM section), or Normal settings (stored in EEPROM and accessed by standard SDO).
-Restore Default Parameters is also used to restore (Reset) the hourmeter value.
+Restore Default Parameters allows the manager controller to restore all EEPROM backed-up SDO objects to their Factory (hard-coded in software), Backup (stored in a secondary/backup EEPROM section), or Normal settings (stored in EEPROM and accessed by standard SDO).
+Restore Default Parameters is also used to restore (Reset) the hour meter value.